senadkurtisi/Q-learning-block-world/README.md

 # Q-learning & Q-value iteration algorithms for the Block World Environment

 ## Motivation
-This is the implementation of the Reinforcement Learning homework for the Machine Learning class at the School of Electrical Engineering, University of Belgrade.
+This is the implementation of the Reinforcement Learning homework for the Machine Learning class.

 ## Block World environment
 The environment originates from the book by [Russel & Norvig](http://aima.cs.berkeley.edu/).